powsybl/powsybl-incubator/pypowsybl-core/README.md

 * the  .whl package is to be found in the *dist* directory, after a 'mvn clean package'
 * 'mvn clean package' executes python, during its execution: make sure to run it from your virtual python environment (ref. above)
 * Jpype1 package is automatically installed as a pypowsybl-core dependency.
+* In version 0.7.1 of JPype1, JPype requires numpy but numpy is not automatically installed by JPype.
+You could have to do "pip install numpy"